mallipullareddy-yennam-by/mallipullareddy-yennam-by/cutover_saas_prod.md

-CutOver activites fron By side as DevOps
+CutOver activites from By side as DevOps
 ## Step19
 ## Purge topics on SaaS